Troubleshooting Refrigerator Problems

 - Nothing happens.
 There’s no sound of the refrigerator motor running and the light doesn't come on.

-Make sure the power cord is plugged in.
+Make sure the power cord is securely connected to an electric outlet.
 This may sound simple and obvious, but it does happen.
-If it is plugged in, check the circuit box and reset the breaker if necessary.
+If cord is indeed plugged in, check the circuit box and reset the breaker if necessary.

 This problem can also be caused by a wrong setting on the thermostat (too high).
 If adjusting the setting doesn’t solve your problem, the thermostat itself may be faulty and need replacement.

-4. There is a puddle of water on the floor:
+- There is a puddle of water on the floor or inside the fridge.

 This is another result of dirty coils underneath.
 Unplug your fridge and vacuum the coils.
-A brush may able to remove the dirt and dust a vacuum might miss.
-Again, unplug the unit when cleaning out underneath.
+A brush may able to remove any dirt and dust a vacuum might miss.

-Other problems can concern the motor and coolant system.
-If you determine that they are the source of the problem, consult your local professional.
 If your problem causes the refrigerator to shut off, you generally have about a day or so of cold to keep your food fresh -- just cover the appliance with a blanket for insulation and minimize opening the door.
 And remember that a new refrigerator can be cheaper than some repairs.